05 Apr CPA Exam Application Process

 - Fees range from $700-$1,000 for all 4 sections depending on the state or around $175-$250 per section.

-- This is your official document that authorizes you to sit for the CPA exam in the United States
+A Notice to Schedule (NTS) is your official document that authorizes you to sit for the CPA exam in the United States.
+Couple notes about your NTS:

 - Typically this takes between 3-6 weeks to receive, however, certain states allow you to apply online and get it the same day (my California NTS took 5 weeks)